Swiss Boys' Clothes: Chronology

 19th Century

-HBC at this time has only sketcy information on the chronology of boys' clothing trends in Switzerland.
+HBC at this time has only sketchy information on the chronology of boys' clothing trends in Switzerland.
 HBC has little ingormation on the 19th century.
 Younger boys as in other European countries wore dresses.
 Suit styles for younger boys followed fashiins in Germany, France, and Italy.
 Long pants suits were common through the the 1860s.
 Kneepants became increasingly popular in the 1870s.
 HBC is uncertain when boys began to wear smocks, but this may have began in the 1870s following the adoption of smocks for schools by the French Third Republic thus promoting this style.
 Presumaby French-speaking Swiss woul have been influenced by French fashion trends.
 Sailor suits presumably became popular in the 1870s an were worn with both keepants and longpants.
 HBC is not sure if Fauntleroy suits were worn in Switzerland.
 Probably they were worn by French-Swiss boys, but less commonly by German-Swiss boys.

 20th Century

-Navigate the Boys' Historical Clothing Italian pages:
+Navigate the Boys' Historical Clothing Swiss pages:

-[Main Swiss page] [Swiss school uniforms] [Swiss Scouts] [Swiss choirs]
+[Swiss school uniforms] [Swiss Scouts] [Swiss choirs]

 Navigate the Boys' Historical Clothing Web Site: